TEAMMATES/teammates-ops/technical-reports/Performance-Testing.md

 ## Future Work

 We need to fine-tune the L&P test parameters and set suitable thresholds for failure.
 These should align with the goals of the application.
-Currently logging in takes a lot of time (compared to student profile, at least).
+Currently, logging in takes a lot of time (compared to student profile, at least).
 So, we can explore the idea of using a delay after logging in, and testing the endpoint after that.

 We can also explore elements like Timers and JSON Extractors.
 By synchronizing, Timer JMeter **Spike Testing** can be achieved.